 Eixample is home to the most popular gay bars and clubs in Barcelona and the areas diverse mix of venues means that there is a nightlife experience perfect for every gay traveler.
 The majority of gay venues within the area are within walking distance of one another and visitors can mainly stay within Eixample whilst still enjoying a plethora of opportunity.

 NightBarcelona is a lively and busy gay cruise bar in the heart of the Eixample district.
-With screens playing suitably steamy video and shirtless bar staff NightBarcelona is the ideal venue for gay travellers seeking late night fun during their trip.
+With screens playing suitably steamy video and shirtless bar staff NightBarcelona is the ideal venue for gay travelers seeking late night fun during their trip.
 The bar gets busier after midnight so consider going for a drink at one of the area’s other bars before arriving.

 A more mainstream gay clubbing experience is on offer at Metro Disco, a gay dance club popular with Eixample’sm mixed LGBT crowd.
 The club boasts two impressive dance floors as well as a dark room and each night has its own theme, so be sure to check what’s on before attending.